Administration Initiatives

 The mission of the New Mexico Economic Development Department is to improve the lives of New Mexico families by increasing economic opportunities and providing a place for businesses to thrive.
 Since January 2019 when Gov. Michelle Lujan Grisham assumed office, the EDD has focused on increasing wages and benefits throughout the state by using the State of New Mexico financing and business assistance programs.
 Incentivizing jobs in the state with higher wages and full benefits is one way the EDD is able to improve and support the well-being of New Mexico’s children.
 EDD through the Justice, Equity, Diversity, and Inclusion (JEDI) Office has also supported other programs and organizations like accelerators and family focused organizations that help enable childcare training and policies that incorporate childhood wellbeing and care.
 EDD intends that individuals who are able to work have the opportunity to find quality work with good wages and benefits more easily as a result of the department’s efforts, thus providing a better quality of life for New Mexico’s children.
 Part of EDD’s mission statement reads “to improve the lives of New Mexico families,” and the administration continues to actively seek new ways to improve the well-being of children and their parents throughout the state.

-Job Training and Incentive Program (JTIP)
+Job Training Incentive Program (EDD)

-The Job Training Incentive Program (JTIP) recently created enhanced incentives for businesses that employ foster youth to promote workforce training for this vulnerable population.
-Working with advisers from the Governor’s office, the JTIP board elected to include the employment of trainees who have graduated out of the New Mexico Foster Care System as one criteria making businesses eligible for an additional 5% reimbursement above the standard JTIP rate.
+Companies that increase the economic base of New Mexico are eligible to be considered for JTIP funds.
+They are broken out into two broad categories: manufacturers and companies that provide services that are non-retail in nature and export at least 50% of the services to a customer base outside New Mexico.
+The additional 5% is granted to the company if a job classification approved by the JTIP board is filled by an individual that has aged out of the New Mexico Foster Care System.
+Working with advisers from the Governor’s office, the JTIP board elected to include the employment of trainees who have graduated out of the New Mexico Foster Care System as one criterion making businesses eligible for an additional 5% reimbursement above the standard JTIP rate.
 It has been in JTIP Policy since July 1, 2020.
 This criterion incentivizes New Mexico businesses to hire and train former foster children to be successful in the workforce.